Living on a student budget

 - Find a savings account with low fees - Shop

-around to find the best savings
+around to find the best savings account for you.

 - Get a cheaper credit card - Choose a credit